 This 1920s Ordnance Survey map shows the layout of hte park with its bowling green, tennis ground, bandstand, aviary and the lake which was signifificantly larger than it is today.

 There were two public shelters, one just north of the lake (marked but unlabelled) and the other north east of the bandstand.
 There were also two drinking fountains (D.Fn).
 The area marked "Aviary" and the buildings immediately to the south east comprised the zoo.

 The tram terminus was immediately south of the park on Cowbridge Road.

 The shelter north west of the bandstand was destroyed by fire and removed in the 1950s.
-The shelter beside the lake was also destroyed by fire in the 1970s and removed.
+The shelter beside the lake was also destroyed by fire in 1978 and removed.

 In 2015 the bowling green was closed and replaced with a beach volleyball court.
 The present day park features a combination of paths, flower beds and lawns surrounded by trees and shrubs.
 There are also tennis and basketball courts, a 5-a-side football field and a play area for children.
 The paddling pool, created in the 1960s from the northerly part of the ornamental lake, was Victoria Park's most popular feature in the summer months.
 It was closed at the end of the 2015 season for the installation of a splash pad in its place.
 This opened on 24th June 2016.

 In general, the information in this section is taken from A. A. Pettigrew.
 The Public Parks and Recreation Grounds of Cardiff.
 Volume 2, Chapters on Ely & Canton Commons and Victoria Park